Free-breathing and ungated cardiac cine using navigator-less spiral SToRM: DISCUSSION

-The gradient echo (GRE) acquisition scheme may have a few advantages for simplifying 3T cine imaging, even though SSFP sequences are typically used for cine imaging.
+The gradient echo (GRE) acquisition schemes have few advantages for simplifying 3T cine imaging, even though SSFP sequences are typically used for cine imaging.
 The longer repetition time (TR) in the spiral trajectory provides inflow-enhancement of the LV blood pool; the resulting contrast is similar to the Cartesian SSFP imaging as compared to the shorter TR Cartesian GRE imaging.
-Furthermore, the spoiled GRE-based approach used for acquisition is robust to banding artifacts, which SSFP methods are vulnerable to, without any frequency scout requirement.
+Furthermore, the spoiled GRE-based approach used for the acquisition is robust to banding artifacts, which SSFP methods are vulnerable to, without any frequency scout requirement.
 In addition, GRE schemes are less sensitive to eddy current artifacts caused by the large angular increment of the golden angle ordering \cite{wundrak2016golden}.
-With 16 seconds per slice, the whole heart can be imaged in 3 minutes.
-The difference in blood pool-myocardium contrast between diastole and systole seen in SToRM:Iterative are due to inflow effects associated with GRE acquisitions.
-Specifically, the blood entering the slice in diastole has a different inflow amount of blood compared to the one staying within the ventricle from diastole to systole.
-The saturation of the protons resulting from repeated RF excitations results in decay of contrast closer to systole.
-We conjecture that the dark rims are caused by cardiac motion and Gibbs ringing in variable density spiral-based acquisitions.
-Salerno et al. \cite{salerno2013improved} demonstrated similar effects in simulations.
-However, more work is needed to fully understand the cause.
-The spiral-based acquisitions may become more sensitive to off-resonance artifacts as the readout duration increases.
-We did not experience significant blurring in our scans with readout durations of 5 ms. Off-resonance correction strategies may be used to further reduce blurring.
-Another challenge with GRE based acquisition compared to the traditional SSFP approach is the lower SNR.
-This problem is partially mitigated by the use of longer TR and higher flip angles.

-The proposed method produces a series of ungated images in different respiratory phases; images from matching respiratory phases from different slices can be combined post-reconstruction for the estimation of functional parameters.
-This approach may reduce errors due to mismatches in breath-holding locations, which is often a problem with breath-held cine.
-Our results also show the preliminary utility of the scheme in the estimation of functional parameters in both expiration and inspiration.
-This approach may be useful in studies on patients with heart failure, pulmonary hypertension, or pericardial constriction.
-The data can also be automatically segmented into respiratory and cardiac phases post reconstruction for easy visualization of the data, using the eigenvectors of the estimated Laplacian matrix.
+With 16 seconds per slice, the whole heart is imaged in 3 minutes.
+The difference in blood pool-myocardium contrast between diastole and systole seen in SToRM:Two-Step are due to inflow effects associated with GRE acquisitions.